Tellusant/docs/articles-posts/predictive-modeling-philosophies.md

 \qquad
 \mathbf{C} = \begin{bmatrix} 1 \end{bmatrix}.
 \$$

+>Six of the seven philosophical stances (not pragmatism though) have directly corresponding math that is used in statistical models.

 ## Map Possible Worlds
 This orientation treats the future as a set of conditional outcomes under differing assumptions rather than a single prediction.
 It is designed for environments with structural uncertainty, policy shifts, or low-frequency shocks.
 Its value lies in clarifying contingencies and strategic options.
 Its limitation is that it does not, by itself, assign probabilities or select a single outcome.